Appian Named a Leader in the 2024 Gartner® Magic Quadrant™ for Process Mining Platforms Report

 - Automated process analysis and intelligent recommendations for where and how to take action.

-- A low-code experience for measuring, monitoring, and optimizing process performance—all within one platform.
+- A low-code experience for measuring, monitoring, and optimising process performance—all within one platform.

 Gartner disclaimer